calvarezgarreton/CAMELS-CL/readme.md

 1) The codes used to compute catchment attributes.
 2) Examples on how to download and use the dataset.
 3) Information about updates in the dataset.
-4) A platform to provide comments, to request specific information (scripts, examples, data sources, etc.), and to inform about bugs and errors found while using the dataset.
+4) A platform to provide comments, to request specific information (scripts, examples, data sources, etc.), and to inform about bugs and errors found while using the dataset: [Comments & issues](https://github.com/calvarezgarreton/camels-cl/issues)

 ### Table of Contents